dlucredio/js-distributor/GettingStartedWithJsDistributor.md

 **Running the js-distributor**

-Open a terminal and run "npm run generate-single".
+Open a terminal and run "npm run generate-single" if you defined the script in the package.json or 'npx npx js-distributor-scripts single copypaste src src-gen' if you didn't.
 A directory src-gen must be created with the files 'functions-alfa.js', 'functions-gama.js', 'start-alfa.js' and 'start-gama.js'.

 **Running servers**

 In order to run the servers and test it, you can run 'node start-alfa.js' and 'node start-gama.js' inside the src-gen directory and using two different terminals.

-**